Pupil Premium at Parklands Primary School

 What are our pupils’ main barriers to educational achievement?

-- Some of our pupils have had events in their lives that mean that they are not always ready to focus upon their learning.
+- Some of our children have had events in their lives which mean that they are not always ready to focus on learning.
+These can occur over time or in some cases may have been a historic incident which has had a significant impact.

 - A number of pupils display specific learning difficulties such as dyslexic traits so struggle to: record their learning, remember things and organise themselves.

-- Many of our children struggle to communicate effectively due to speech and language needs.
+- WellComm assessments carried out upon entry into school indicate that a high proportion of our children struggle to communicate effectively due to speech and language needs.
+Many of our children are not raised in a language rich environment.

-- Some of our children have not had a variety of rich experiences from which they can draw upon when learning.
+- Due to their cultural capital, some of our children have not had a variety of rich experiences from which they can draw upon when learning.

 How is Pupil Premium used to support pupils at Parklands Community Primary School?

 The Pupil Premium Grant has enabled us to continue to develop and provide high levels of additional support for pupils.
 We have used the grant in a variety of ways over the years including:

 - Two full time Learning Mentors supporting children and families

 - Additional teacher in Y6